saf-dmitry/taskpaper-mode/README.md

 - `C-c C-j`: Go to selected item (`taskpaper-goto`).

 The command `C-c C-j` (`taskpaper-goto`) prompts the user for an outline path to an item offering standard minibuffer completion for possible target locations.
-Special completion packages like [Ivy][emacs-ivy] or [Icicles][emacs-icicles] provide faster and more convenient way to select an outline path in minibuffer using regexp or fuzzy matching and incremental narrowing of possible selections.
+Special completion packages like [Ivy][emacs-ivy] or [Icicles][emacs-icicles] provide faster and more convenient way to select an outline path in minibuffer using regular expressions or fuzzy matching and incremental narrowing of possible selections.
 Additionally, you can use [Imenu][emacs-imenu] to go to a specific project in the buffer.

 Commands like `C-c C-j` jumping to a different position in the current file automatically push the old position onto the mark ring, to be able to return easily.
 The command `C-c &` (`taskpaper-mark-ring-goto`) jumps back to a recorded position.
 Using this command several times in direct succession moves through a ring of previously recorded positions.
 You can also use the command `C-c %` (`taskpaper-mark-ring-push`) to manually push the current position onto the mark ring.